bluebirz/bluebirz.github.io/_posts/2019-09-28-google-cloud-summit-2019.md

 Though cloud systems are generally utilised by organisations, only 10% of on-prem or on-premise systems have moved to cloud.
 As a result, organisations still have cost to maintain them with complexity.

-Google offers “Anthos” which is able to manage both on-premise and cloud systems without barriers.
+Google offers "Anthos" which is able to manage both on-premise and cloud systems without barriers.
 This solution support not only Google Cloud Platform (GCP) but also Amazon Web Service (AWS), Microsoft Azure, and Alibaba Cloud.

-Ending with the slogan “Your data is owned by only you and Google will be just a guardian”.
+Ending with the slogan "Your data is owned by only you and Google will be just a guardian".
 Nice job!

 <div class="pa-gallery-player-widget" style="width:100%; height:480px; display:none;"
   data-link="https://photos.app.goo.gl/kZt3xEcWYi77e5vP9"